kryptogo/jobs/README.md

 **Responsibilities**:

-- Collect & analysis our competitors, impact our strategies by deeply understand the world of crypto exchanges.
+- Collect & analysis our competitors, impact our strategies by deeply understand the world of crypto exchanges
-- Being the member & foundation of user interviews, compose interview outlines and analysis the outcomes.
+- Being the member & foundation of user interviews, compose interview outlines and analysis the outcomes
-- Gather and model metrics with real data through analytic platforms.
+- Gather and model metrics with real data through analytic platforms

 **Desirable Qualifications**:

-- Familiar with any of wireframe tools.
+- Familiar with any of wireframe tools
-- Passionate with Cryptocurrencies, Blockchain technologies.
+- Passionate with Cryptocurrencies, Blockchain technologies
-- You hold some cryptocurrencies, or you are one of the traders.
+- You hold some cryptocurrencies, or you are one of the traders
-- You have a solid background, or great enthusiasm in Information technology or Financial related fields.
+- You have a solid background, or great enthusiasm in Information technology or Financial related fields

 ---